 PAYE greatly benefits student loan borrowers struggling to make their monthly payments under the standard repayment plan.
-For eligible borrowers, the lower monthly payments will help avoid default and provide additional financial security to the borrower, since legally student loans cannot be discharged in bankruptcy.
+For eligible borrowers, the lower monthly payments will help avoid default and provide additional financial security to the borrower, since it is extremely difficult for student loans to be discharged in bankruptcy.